Balancing out Bias: Achieving Fairness Through Balanced Training: Abstract

 \section{Abstract}

-Bias in natural language processing arises primarily from models learning characteristics of the author such as gender and race when modelling tasks such as sentiment and syntactic parsing.
-This problem manifests as disparities in error rates across author demographics, typically disadvantaging minority groups.
-Existing methods for mitigating and measuring bias do not directly account for correlations between author demographics and linguistic variables.
-Moreover, evaluation of bias has been inconsistent in previous work, in terms of dataset balance and evaluation methods.
-This paper introduces a very simple but highly effective method for countering bias using instance reweighting, based on the frequency of both task labels and author demographics.
-We extend the method in the form of a gated model which incorporates the author demographic as an input, and show that while it is highly vulnerable to input data bias, it provides debiased predictions through demographic input perturbation, and outperforms all other bias mitigation techniques when combined with instance reweighting.
+Group bias in natural language processing tasks manifests as disparities in system error rates across texts authorized by different demographic groups, typically disadvantaging minority groups.
+Dataset balancing has been shown to be effective at mitigating bias, however existing approaches do not directly account for correlations between author demographics and linguistic variables, limiting their effectiveness.
+To achieve Equal Opportunity fairness, such as equal job opportunity without regard to demographics, this paper introduces a simple, but highly effective, objective for countering bias using balanced training.
+We extend the method in the form of a gated model, which incorporates protected attributes as input, and show that it is effective at reducing bias in predictions through demographic input perturbation, outperforming all other bias mitigation techniques when combined with balanced training.\footnote{Code available at \url{https://github.com/HanXudong/fairlib}}